Sbbke/RssViewer/docs/README.md

 # Background

 # Goal
-The primary objective of this project is to aggregate information from diverse publishers and automatically synthesize the findings into a structured briefing slide deck.
-The goal of these generated slides is not to replace deep reading, but to act as a high-signal discovery tool.
+The primary objective of this project is to develop ensure a software platform prioritize flexibility and scalability, provide functionalities of aggregating information from diverse publishers and automatically synthesize the findings into a structured briefing.

+# Contribution
 The system aims to synthesize just enough context to spark a reader's interest, providing immediate clarity on the problem being solved, the proposed approach, and its potential impact.
 Rather than drowning the user in implementation details, the artifact serves to answer a fundamental question: "Does this development apply to my current technical challenges, and is it worth deeper investigation?"
 This design reflects a core philosophy: focusing the system on extracting actionable solutions rather than merely cataloging raw technical concepts.
 Consequently, the slide deck is treated as one effective medium of representation; the underlying architecture is designed to easily extend or adapt to any other data representation format that facilitates this high-signal discovery goal.

-# Contribution

 # Related Work